GrantMeStrength/DinoJumpDemo/README.md

      window.addEventListener('resize', resizeGameWindow);
 ```

-If you run the app again, you should be able to resize the window and get better results.
+If you run the app again, you should now be able to resize the window and get better results.

 ## Publishing to the Windows Store

 As a UWP app, it is possible to publish this project to the Windows Store.
 There are a few steps to the process.

-1. You must be registered as a Windows Developer.
+1. You must be [registered](https://developer.microsoft.com/en-us/store/register) as a Windows Developer.
-2. You must test the app using the Store approval tool.
+2. You must use the App submission [checklist](https://msdn.microsoft.com/windows/uwp/publish/app-submissions).
+3. The app must be submitted for [certification](https://msdn.microsoft.com/windows/uwp/publish/the-app-certification-process).

-For more details, see [Publishing your Windows Store app]().
+For more details, see [Publishing your Windows Store app](https://developer.microsoft.com/en-us/store/publish-apps).

-## Suggestions
+## Suggestions for other features.

 What next?
 Here are a few suggestions for features to add to your (soon to be) award-winning app.

-1. Sound.
-The CreateJS library includes support for sound.
+1. Sound effects.
+The CreateJS library includes support for sound, with a library called [SoundJS](http://www.createjs.com/soundjs), so that should be easy.
 2. Gamepad support.
+There is an [API available](https://gamedevelopment.tutsplus.com/tutorials/using-the-html5-gamepad-api-to-add-controller-support-to-browser-games--cms-21345), so that shouldn't take too long.
+3. Make it a much, much better game!
+That part is up to you, but there are lots of resources available.

 ## Other links